Planet (locomotive): Replica

 A working replica was built in 1992 by the Friends of the Museum of Science and Industry (MOSI) in Manchester, and is operated by volunteers to provide rides for visitors.
 When not in steam the locomotive is on display in the museum's Power Hall.
 Planet has visited several other Heritage railways including Shildon Locomotion Museum.

-The replica was used as an on-screen stand-in for itself in an episode of the ITV/PBS television series Victoria.
+The replica was used as an on-screen stand-in for the original locomotive in an episode of the ITV/PBS television series Victoria.

 Later engines named Planet

 Planet having been retired before the London and North Western Railway acquired the Liverpool and Manchester Railway, the name was absent from the LNWR list until 1866 when Samson class 2-4-0 no. 935 was named Planet.
 The name (and number) were passed to that locomotive's replacement in 1893, a Waterloo class 2-4-0.
 That locomotive lasted until 1909, but then remained unused for four years until a George the Fifth class 4-4-0 no. 2197 received the name.
 This locomotive was withdrawn in 1935.

 LMS Royal Scot Class 4-6-0 locomotive 6131 was originally named Planet when built in 1928, but in 1936 was renamed The Royal Warwickshire Regiment.
 In 1948, the name was applied to LMS Rebuilt Patriot Class No. 45545.
 British Railways Class 86 86218 carried the name Planet from 1979 to 1993.